 “If you are bringing multiple cards with you, you are increasing the risk of multiple account takeovers,” he said.
 “This will happen if you use multiple cards for in-store or online transactions while traveling, but even if you don’t use them, there’s always the possibility they could be lost or stolen.”

-2. Don’t Log in to Financial Accounts From a Wi-Fi Connection
+2. Don’t Log In to Financial Accounts From a Wi-Fi Connection

-3. Set Up Credit Report Alerts
+3. Set Up Credit Alerts

 “Credit report alerts would benefit a traveler because they would know instantly or near to instantly if a fraudulent account was opened in their name and could resolve the issue quickly, versus finding out about the issue once they returned home from traveling,” said Harrine Freeman, financial expert and founder of H.E.
 Freeman Enterprises, a credit restoration company.

-“A better option here is to have multiple email accounts you use,” said Glassberg.
-“One should be your designated junk email account.
-This is what you use whenever you sign up for online sites or special deals, etc. With your primary personal email and work email, try to avoid publishing that online or using it to sign up for things unless necessary.”
+“This is what you use whenever you sign up for online sites or special deals, etc.,” said Glassberg.
+“With your primary personal email and work email, try to avoid publishing that online or using it to sign up for things unless necessary.”

-Said Freeman, “If you lose your AAA card, loyalty card, birth certificate or passport, you can still become a victim of fraud.
-Thieves do not always need a SSN to commit fraud.”
+“If you lose your AAA card, loyalty card, birth certificate or passport, you can still become a victim of fraud,” said Freeman.
+“Thieves do not always need an SSN to commit fraud.”

 6. Use Prepaid Cards

-“You can purchase a prepaid card from a local retailer such as Target, CVS or a grocery store or purchase a prepaid card online through major credit card companies such as Visa, MasterCard and American Express,” said Freeman.
+“You can purchase a prepaid card from a local retailer such as Target, CVS or a grocery store, or purchase a prepaid card online through major credit card companies such as Visa, MasterCard and American Express,” said Freeman.